 Should the young bride seek employment outside the home?
-We had better review our basic principles before we try to answer this question.
+We had better review our basic principles before We try to answer this question.
 First, it is the husband's legal and moral duty to support his family.
 It is the wife's duty to take care of the home and the domestic needs of her husband and children.
 Second, this division of labor and responsibilities, initiated at the very beginning of marriage, provides the soundest basis for stable family relationships throughout life.
 The reason is that the family's standard of living is geared to the husband's income from the beginning, and both husband and wife start married life by assuming the roles required by the very nature of the marriage contract.
-Third, we must conclude that the employment of the wife outside the home cannot be regarded as a normal situation.
+Third, We must conclude that the employment of the wife outside the home cannot be regarded as a normal situation.

-In the light of these principles, let us rephrase our original question as follows: Under what circumstances may the employment of the bride outside the home be tolerated?
+In the light of these principles, let us rephrase our original question as follows: Under what circumstances MaY the employment of the bride outside the home be tolerated?
 It should be clear that since her employment outside the home is not a normal marital situation, there must be justifying reasons for permitting it.
 Some reasons might be that the couple had entered marriage without any savings and were in debt for the purchase of furniture, and so forth, or they had nothing saved up for future contingencies such as hospital bills, or they were renting the type of modern small apartment which occupies little of a competent wife's time, and so on.
-Under these conditions, the employment of the bride outside the home may be tolerated providing the following conditions are fulfilled.

-First, her husband agrees to it.
+Under these conditions, the employment of the bride outside the home may be tolerated prowthding happiness of the family, the wife's pay check should be used only for special expenses such as furniture, down payment on a home, saving for the necessary costs associated with having a baby, and so forth.
+Under no circumstances should her pay check be pooled with that of her husband's in order to raise the family's standard of living.
+As a result, there will be no dislocation of the family budget when the wife quits her job to remain home and rear her family.